 |Additional Information (Assessment)

-The course is assessed via two components, which count for 60% and 40% respectively of the total course mark.
+The course is assessed via two components, each of which counts for 50% of the total course mark:

-(i) A class test in which six semi-short short answer questions must be answered, from a choice of eight (one from each session) 60%
+(i) A class test in which six semi-short short answer questions must be answered, from a choice of eight (one from each session).

-(ii) An individual three-page report based on a group Problem Based Learning exercise 40%
+(ii) An individual three page report based on a group Problem Based Learning exercise.

 |No Exam Information